Robert C. O'Brien: Controversy over Russian disinformation efforts

-Brian Murphy, who was acting chief of intelligence at the Department of Homeland Security from March 2018 until August 2020, alleged that he was instructed "to cease providing intelligence assessments on the threat of Russian interference in the United States, and instead start reporting on interference activities by China and Iran."
-Chad Wolf, who was acting secretary of the Department of Homeland Security, alleged that Robert O'Brien had the assessments of Russian interference suppressed.
+Brian Murphy, who was acting chief of intelligence at the U.S. Department of Homeland Security from March 2018 until August 2020, alleged that he was instructed "to cease providing intelligence assessments on the threat of Russian interference in the United States, and instead start reporting on interference activities by China and Iran."
 John Cohen, who was under secretary of intelligence at the Department of Homeland Security during Barack Obama's presidency, stated "By blocking information from being released that describes threats facing the nation... undermines the ability of the public and state and local authorities to work with the federal government to counteract the threat."

-Kosovo-Serbia talks
+Kosovo–Serbia talks

 A summit at the White House between Kosovo and Serbia was organized by Richard Grenell and scheduled for September 3 and 4, 2020.
-Grenell, along with O'Brien, cohosted the talks.
+Grenell, along with O'Brien, co-hosted the talks.
 On September 4, the agreements were signed by Serbian President Aleksandar Vučić and Kosovo Prime Minister Avdullah Hoti.
 The signing ceremony took place in the Oval Office at the White House in the presence of US President Donald Trump on September 4, 2020.
 Kosovo awarded O'Brien the Presidential Medal of Merit for his work on the effort.

 Abraham Accords

-O'Brien was in office when the United States brokered the Abraham Accords, which established peace agreements and diplomatic relations between Israel and the United Arab Emirates, and later included Bahrain, Morocco, Oman, and Sudan.
-In August 2020, O'Brien said that President Trump should be eligible for the Nobel Peace Prize after the initial peace agreement between Israel and the United Arab Emirates.
+O'Brien was in office when the United States brokered the Abraham Accords, under which United Arab Emirates (UAE), and later Bahrain, Morocco, Oman, and Sudan, normalized diplomatic relations with Israel.
+In August 2020, O'Brien said that Trump should be eligible for the Nobel Peace Prize after the initial Israel-UAE agreement.
 O'Brien served as part of a U.S.-Israeli delegation on the first commercial flight from Israel to the UAE on August 31, 2020.
 The UAE and Israel moved to establish full diplomatic ties after Israel agreed to suspend a plan to annex parts of the occupied West Bank.
-On September 11 a new peace agreement was by the administration between Bahrain and Israel.
 O'Brien had advocated for other Arab and Muslim countries to join the accords.
-Trump awarded O'Brien the National Security Medal for his role in achieving the peace agreement.
+Trump awarded O'Brien, along with six other top aides, the National Security Medal for his role in achieving the agreement.

-Other

-On November 16, 2020, O'Brien agreed to cooperation with President-elect Joe Biden's power transition.
-In December 2020, O'Brien explained in an interview that the China "absolutely could have done more" when it came to COVID-19 and that "the Chinese loss of credibility will be very difficult for them to overcome".